SAD Lamps vs Red Light Therapy: How to Choose the Best Light Therapy Lamp For You

-In this article we’ll explain the difference between light therapy lamps and red light therapy with an at-home LED device.
+In this article we’ll explain the difference between SAD therapy lamps and red light therapy with an at-home LED device.
 We’ll also break down what therapy lights can treat, and show you how to choose a light therapy product.

 What are Therapy Lights?

 Therapy lights can refer to a few different types of treatments.
 There’s red light therapy with a light emitting diode (LED) device (also called photobiomodulation or PBM).
 Many people also use light therapy lamps for SAD and seasonal depression.

 These are the key characteristics of SAD therapy lamps and red light therapy lights.

 SAD therapy lamps:

 Used for prolonged periods to light a room or work space.